danicat/pacgo/step02/README.md

 }
 ```

 The `make` function is a [built-in function](https://golang.org/pkg/builtin/#make) that allocates and initializes objects.
 It is only used for slices, maps and channels.
-In this case we are creating an array of bytes with size 100 and returning a slice that pointers to it.
+In this case we are creating an array of bytes with size 100 and returning a slice that points to it.

 After the usual error handling (we are just passing the error up on the call stack), we are testing if we read just one byte and if that byte is the escape key.
 (0x1b is the hexadecimal code that represents Esc).